elyra-ai/examples/component-catalog-connectors/build-a-custom-connector.md

 The quickstart connector default schema file `TODO-catalog.json` is located in the [`todo_catalog_connector`](/component-catalog-connectors/connector-template/todo_catalog_connector/) directory.
 1. Rename the file to reflect your catalog type.
 1. Using an IDE of your choice, find and replace all occurrences of '`TODO-catalog.json`' in all files in the `component-catalog-connectors/connector-template` directory.
-(There should be seven.)
+(There should be several.)
 1. Open the renamed `TODO-catalog.json` schema file in an editor.
 1. To avoid breaking the connector, do not:
      - Remove existing properties, unless indicated otherwise in the comments